WebReflection/hooked-elements/README.md

 ### In A Nutshell

-All [augmentor hooks](https://github.com/WebReflection/augmentor#available-hooks) are available, and `useEffect` is granted to run *before* `disconnected`, if it returns a callback to drop the effect.
+All [hooks](https://github.com/WebReflection/augmentor#available-hooks) are available, and `useEffect` is granted to run *before* `disconnected`, if it returns a callback to drop the effect.

 **[Live Demo](https://codepen.io/WebReflection/pen/mdJVERz)**